novinary/Insta-Clone-React/README.md

-# Insta-Clone-React - Lambda School
+# Instagram Clone Using React - Lambda School
 A simple application made using react, boostrap, react-strap, styled-components,font-awesome and prop-types.

 ## Introduction